-- Other Outpatient Services including the following: - Partial Hospitalization Programs and Intensive Outpatient Programs, - Outpatient psychological testing, - Outpatient substance use disorder day treatment programs, - Multidisciplinary treatment in an intensive outpatient psychiatric treatment program, - Electroconvulsive therapy, - Behavioral health treatment for Autism Spectrum Disorders delivered at home. - Behavioral health treatment for Autism Spectrum Disorders.
+- Home health care service including but not limited to physical therapy, occupational therapy, and speech therapy, - Intensive home-based treatment, - Coordinated specialty care for the treatment of first episode psychosis, - School site services for a Mental Health and Substance Use Disorder that are delivered to an enrollee at a school site pursuant to state law, - For Gender Dysphoria, all health care benefits identified in the most recent edition of the Standards of Care developed by the World Professional Association for Transgender Health, - Hospice care, - Polysomnography. - Behavioral health treatment for Autism Spectrum Disorders.
 Inpatient services, office visits, and other outpatient items and services are covered under this section.
 See "Autism Spectrum Disorders" later in this section for a description of additional services that are covered.